quii/learn-go-with-pepper/README.md

 }
 ```

-We can declaratively test properties of shapes with custom matchers, and leveraging Pepper's composition tools with `And`.
+We can declaratively test properties of shapes with custom matchers, and leveraging Pepper's composition tools like `And`.

 Here are the matchers